Yapapaya/jquery-cloneya/README.md

 Please create ticket with [jsfiddle](http://jsfiddle.net/) or something similar, if you find any issues!

 Ask your question in Stackoverflow with [jquery-cloneya](http://stackoverflow.com/questions/tagged/jquery-cloneya) tag.
+Please read [how to ask](http://stackoverflow.com/help/how-to-ask) if you don't write a proper specific question in stackoverflow your question could be closed!